 If MAL are involved in a structural reorganisation, merger, acquisition or sale, your information may be transferred as part of that deal.
 We will notify you by email or formal letter of any such change and outline your choices before the event.

 Should you wish to contact us over any concerns you may have about our services or policy, please email us here.
+We hope that you would reach out to us first, but you also have the right to contact the Information Commissioner’s Office too.

 Our full details: